-Through a wide range of programs and activities—seminars, essay contests, the Ethics Bowl, internships and scholarships—we encourage you to think responsibly about the kinds of moral dilemmas and choices you face as a professional and as a global citizen.
+Through a wide range of programs and activities—seminars, ethics bowls, student positions and scholarships—the Hoffberger Center for Professional Ethics encourages you to think responsibly about the kinds of moral dilemmas and choices you face as a professional and as a global citizen.

 Since 1987, we have provided faculty with teaching models, and we sponsor faculty research, student internships and public programs in business and professional ethics.
 We welcome speakers from all over the world to discuss moral, ethical, and philosophical issues in various facets of life.
 We have hosted discussions in fields ranging from business to art.
-We also encourage students to continue thinking about the ideas introduced in the classroom to other aspects of life by sponsoring the student organization Society for Ethics and Philosophy.
+We also encourage students to continue thinking about the ideas introduced in the classroom to other aspects of life by sponsoring the student organization Philosophy Club.

 The Hoffberger Center has grown and prospered because of the continued interest and support of our friends in the academic, business and professional communities.
 By inviting our colleagues from community colleges, corporations and the professions to participate in the Hoffberger Center programs and activities, we are learning a great deal about the kinds of ethical issues and problems that arise in business and the professions, and we are sharing these insights with our University faculty and students.